txemasv/api-worker/README.md

 ```

 # Docker
-+ You can also run the system in a docker container
++ You can also run the system in a docker container.
 ## Comands
 + See running containers: **docker ps**
 + See built images: **docker images**